Ely Runners meet for training outside the Paradise Centre, Ely every Tuesday evening (6pm or 7pm) and Thursday evening (7pm only).

-Evening training runs are varied and enjoyable, with two all-ability training groups on a Tuesday and three on a Thursday.
+Tuesday and Thursday evening training runs are varied and enjoyable, with three all-ability training groups.

 Tuesday training consists of hill training (even in the Fens!), speed work, repetitions and intervals.